shaleen-wonder-ent/user-guides/AMPLS-LAW-ZTNA.md

      - Keeps NSG rules simple and secure
      - Only PEs live here; no VMs
 4. **Enable “Integrate with Private DNS zones”**
-   - Unless you have complex custom DNS (see Step 4 for custom DNS)
+   - Unless you have complex custom DNS (see below Step 4.1 for custom DNS)
    - This ensures all VNets peered to the hub can resolve monitoring endpoints correctly

 5. **Ensure “Network Policy for Private Endpoints” is enabled**